npm-wharf/hikaru/README.md

 The delete actions requires the same specification used to create it (including any tokens).
 That's because hikaru reverses the deploy steps rather than just aggressively deleting everything from the cluster.

-This also prevents you from deleting resources that weren't deployed as part of your spec.
+This also prevents you from deleting workloads that weren't deployed as part of your spec.

 **Remove From Git**
 `DELETE /api/cluster/{gitHost}/{repoOwner}/{repoName}`